rust-lang/book/nostarch/chapter20.md

 Because `Kilometers` and `i32` are the same type, we can add values of both types and we can pass `Kilometers` values to functions that take `i32` parameters.
-However, using this method, we don’t get the type checking benefits that we get from the newtype pattern discussed earlier.
+However, using this method, we don’t get the type-checking benefits that we get from the newtype pattern discussed earlier.
 In other words, if we mix up `Kilometers` and `i32` values somewhere, the compiler will not give us an error.